Ceratodon purpureus: Description

-Fire moss is a native, short moss that forms dense tufts or sometimes cushions.
+Fire moss is a short moss that forms dense tufts or sometimes cushions.
 The stems are erect, usually about 0.5 inch (1.3 cm) long.
 The upper 0.19 inch (0.5 cm) is current year's growth; often slightly branched by forking at the tip of the old growth.
 The stems sometimes become 2.4 to 3.1 inches (7–8 cm) long in shaded places.
 Leaves are short and hairlike, spreading when moist; somewhat folded or twisted when dry.

 Fire moss contains photoprotective pigments, which are a useful adaptation for the bright Antarctic environment.
 Leaf pigment varies from green to ginger.

 Distribution and habitat

-Fire moss likely occurs in every country throughout the world but is possibly replaced by closely related taxa in tropical latitudes.
-It is widespread throughout Canada, where it is known from every province and territory.
-In the United States it occurs in every state.
+Fire moss likely occurs in every country but is possibly replaced by closely related taxa in tropical latitudes.
+It is widespread throughout Canada, where it occurs in every province and territory.
+It occurs in every state in the United States.

-Fire moss is able to tolerate much higher pollution levels than other mosses.
+Fire moss can tolerate much higher pollution levels than other mosses.
 It is common in urban and industrial environments subjected to a variety of pollutants, along highways, and on the tailings and refuse associated with both coal and heavy-metal mining activities.

 Fire moss is often found on disturbed sites.
 It occurs on a wide range of substrates including soil, rock, wood, humus, old roofs, sand, and cracks of sidewalks.
 It is most abundant on exposed, compact, mineral, dry, gravelly or sandy soils but tolerates a wide range of soil textures.
 Sand dunes close to water in Scotland are colonized by fire moss, which grows between the shoots of grasses.